paulodevelop/ARTProgressView/README.md

 ARTProgressView
 ---------

 **ARTProgressView** is a UIProgressView with labels.
-One for title, and one for tagging progress values... and that's it!
+One for title, and one for tagging progress values.
+This one moving along with the progress bar... and that's it!

 #### <i class="icon-file"></i> How to use it